Here’s how remote work influences productivity

 Remote Work In Numbers: Is It Effective?

 While some companies have gone fully remote, others still opt for a different hybrid or on-site work environment.
 Despite all the hurdles, businesses have found that they are unprepared for disruptions as normal, including when it comes to remote work.
-However, having a clear plan, employee training, and strategy in place makes remote work viable and something that could eventually become a more permanent component of the workforce.
+However, having a clear plan, employee training, and strategy makes remote work viable and could eventually become a more permanent workforce component.

 If you want to understand the effectiveness of remote work, perhaps the following research numbers can clarify it.
 According to a survey by Airtasker that interviewed 1,004 full-time employees (505 of whom were remote workers):